cryptobuks/tinfoil/README.md

 - (Optional) - Do a factory reset of your smartphone
 - Install Tinfoil app
 - Switch on airplane mode
-- (Optional) wrap the phone in aluminium foil.
-The aluminium will act as a faraday cage and prevent an attacker from contacting the phone, even if the wifi/Bluetooth chips have backdoors/exploits that allow them to transmit data while airplane mode is on.
-You want your money to be secured by the laws of physics, not by software.

 # How to transact